redhat-cip/dci-openshift-agent/README.md

 ## Create your DCI account on distributed-ci.io

-Every user needs to create his personal account by connecting to
+Every user needs to create their personal account by connecting to
 <https://www.distributed-ci.io> by using a Red Hat SSO account.

 The account will be created in the DCI database at the first connection with